risonakamo/album-renamer/design/renaming page.md

     - this will definitely be important at some point because it will be annoying if made a mistake...possibly. so might not be too important to implement yet until a case appears
 - perform rename button
 - somewhere for errors to appear. possibly under the rename button when it is clicked

+# for later
+- error output under the rename button when something fails
+    - might not ahve it initially, just fail in the console
+- button to go back to rename phase